Apple and Google are likely to slow down enforcement again after Capitol riot bans

 Amazon has pulled other levers within its empire to address far-right radicalism after the U.S. Capitol siege.
 Last week, the Amazon-owned video service Twitch disabled Trump’s account indefinitely.
 And on Monday, the company began removing QAnon related merchandise from its marketplace.

-Even if tech companies don’t go any further, the actions of the last week amount to a real change, said Nandini Jammi, a marketing industry advocate and co-founder of Check My Ads, a consulting firm that helps advertisers avoid sites with hate speech and disinformation.
+Even if tech companies do not go any further, the actions of the last week amount to a real change, said Nandini Jammi, a marketing industry advocate and co-founder of Check My Ads, a consulting firm that helps advertisers avoid sites with hate speech and disinformation.

 “I really felt like we reached a turning point since last week because the public started to understand this very direct relationship between bad things happening around them and the services and the companies that enabled it,” Jammi said.
 “I think now that that relationship is clear, it’s going to be a lot harder for companies to play this game of neutrality and claim that they are simply a public utility.”